alphagov/govwifi-dev-docs/source/documentation/joiners_leavers.md

 This should be a complete list of tools/services that new technology team joiners should be given access to, and leavers be removed from.

+Use the following Trello templates to track the actions when onboarding or offboarding a team member:

+- [TEMPLATE: GovWifi Onboarding - [new team member]](https://trello.com/c/6auYddpE)
+- [TEMPLATE: GovWifi Offboarding - [team member]](https://trello.com/c/dVPUsDCT)

+Remember to review the templates if there are changes to the joiners or leavers checklist!

 ## Joiners checklist